 A complete macrobiotic meal comprises:

 - Whole grains.

-- Source of mainly vegetable protein (fish only on request, for medicinal purposes): beans and pulses.
+- Source of mainly vegetable protein (animal food on request, for medicinal purposes): beans and pulses.

 - Green vegetables.

 Round/above ground vegetables.

 - Seeds, maybe nuts, and good quality oils.

 - Fruit and natural mild sweeteners (rice syrup, barley malt if gluten allowed).How does it look like?
 Follow it on Instagram: